pmtam-sl/portfolio/README.md

 <h2>Data Science porfolio website of Tam Pham 🏠 </h2>

-👏 Hello !
+- 👏 Hello !
 Thank you for visiting [my Data Science Portfolio](aaa) website 👏

-<h3>👨‍💻 Transitioning to Business Analytics:</h3>
-As I am in transition to Busness Analytics, this portfolio is summary of my journey in exploring Data analytics and Data Science.
+- As I am in transition to Busness Analytics, this portfolio is summary of my journey in exploring Data analytics and Data Science.

-This version was made using HTML v5 & CSS from [Boostrap](https://getbootstrap.com).
+- This version was made using HTML v5 & CSS from [Boostrap](https://getbootstrap.com).

-<h3>📆 Other AI/ML projects </h3>

-<h4>With Python</h4>

-<h4>With R</h4>

 <h3> 🤳 Connect with me:</h3>